-- Facilitate staff planning for presentations: Set agendas, schedule meetings and consultations, ensure meeting outcomes are delivered, follow-up as needed. - Design and launch a stakeholder survey that integrates with Adaptive Lake Management efforts and relates to all stakeholder representations. - Coordinate a minimum of two introductory stakeholder meetings: PowerPoints, agendas, communications, follow-up for outcomes. - Design and implement integrative education and outreach content with COVID-era adaptations.
+- Special focus on aquatic plant management. - Facilitate communications around an East Goose Adaptive Lake Management (ALM) plan as available depending on the planning process and local partnerships. - Facilitate staff planning for presentations: Set agendas, schedule meetings and consultations, ensure meeting outcomes are delivered, follow-up as needed. - Coordinate a minimum of two introductory stakeholder meetings: PowerPoints, agendas, communications, follow-up for outcomes.